 The whipped cream is a pastel yellow.
 It's lemon flavored.
 Lemon and strawberry make a great combination.

 Use heavy whipping cream.
-You can make lemon whipped cream with lemon pastry filling or lemon syrup.
+You can make lemon whipped cream with lemon pastry filling.
 Put it in as you are whipping the cream.
 Add enough to get the flavor right.
 Add a little lemon zest if you have a fresh lemon.
 You can add a drop or two of food color.
-Add a drop or two to get the color right.

 Whipped cream melts, so serve your desserts right away.
 Or use the secret, magic way to keep your whipped cream attractive all day.
 Add meringue powder.
 (Meringue powder is made from egg whites.)